gites/awesome-vault-tools/README.md

 Awesome tools around HashiCorp Vault

 # UI
-- https://github.com/djenriquez/vault-ui Vault-UI — A beautiful UI to manage your Vault, written in React
+- https://github.com/djenriquez/vault-ui Vault-UI — A beautiful UI to manage your Vault, written in React.
-- https://github.com/Caiyeon/goldfish - A HashiCorp Vault UI panel written with VueJS and Vault native Go API
+- https://github.com/Caiyeon/goldfish - A HashiCorp Vault UI panel written with VueJS and Vault native Go API.
   - Demo: https://vault-ui.io
-- https://github.com/nyxcharon/vault-ui -  A webapp for working with Hashicorp's Vault
+- https://github.com/nyxcharon/vault-ui -  A webapp for working with Hashicorp's Vault.
-- https://github.com/adobe/cryptr - Cryptr is a GUI for Hashicorp's Vault
+- https://github.com/adobe/cryptr - Cryptr is a GUI for Hashicorp's Vault.

 # Plugins
 - https://github.com/nhuff/vault-plugin-auth-chefnode - The "chef-node" auth backend allows Nodes registered with a Chef server to authenticate using their private keys.